Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 - [nservicebus.rules](nservicebus.rules)
 - [prometheus.yml](prometheus.yml)

 into the root folder of the Prometheus installation.
-Overwrite the existing `prometheus.yml` in your Prometheus demo installation.
+Overwrite the existing `prometheus.yml` in the Prometheus demo installation.
 Or proceed with the manual configuration if desired.

 ### Manual configuration